wernerschuler/Networking/README.md

 An *IP address* is a unique numerical label assigned to each device connected to a network, allowing for communication with other devices.

+A *subnet mask* is a 32-bit number used in conjuction with an IP address to identify the network and host portion of an address.
+For example PC0 has an IP address of 192.168.1.1 and a subnet mask of 255.255.255.0, the network portion would be 192.168.1, and the host portion would be 1.

 <br>

 <img src="https://i.imgur.com/zUQHE2y.png" height="40%" width="40%" alt="PC0's IP configurations settings"/>